top of page

 WHAT IF I RECEIVE HEALTH INSURANCE FROM YOUR EMPLOYER

-It’s important to understand how your current coverage works with Medicare.
+It’s essential to understand how your current coverage works with Medicare.
 If you have questions about your current insurance, the best source of information is your benefits administrator, insurer, or plan provider.

 IF YOU NEED TO APPLY FOR MEDICARE PART A AND/OR MEDICARE PART B

-Some people get Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) automatically and other people have to sign up for it.
+Some people get Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) automatically, and other people have to sign up for them.
 In most cases, it depends on whether you’re getting Social Security benefits.

 Note: